-First, the legislation authorizes a process to study and construct an "initial clean coal facility," which is expected to be located in Taylorville, Illinois.
-This facility, which will be the first of its kind in the nation, must be as clean as a natural gas-fired power plant.
-The legislation requires the initial clean coal facility to use the type of coal mined in Illinois and to sequester 50 percent of its carbon emissions, preventing it from being released into the atmosphere.
+Coal to Electricity - First, the legislation authorizes a process to study and construct an "initial clean coal facility," which is expected to be located in Taylorville, Ill.
+The law requires that this facility, which will be the first of its kind in the nation, must be as clean as a natural gas-fired power plant.
+The law also requires this initial clean coal facility to use the type of coal mined in Illinois and to sequester 50 percent of its carbon emissions, preventing them from being released into the atmosphere.
 The developers of the facility will be required to prepare a detailed engineering and cost study, which the General Assembly must review before the facility can be built.
-To ensure that consumers are protected, the General Assembly must approve the final cost of the initial clean coal facility, the price that utilities will be required to pay for electricity from the facility and the allowable rate of return for the power plant developer.
+To ensure that consumers are protected, the General Assembly must approve the final cost of the initial clean coal facility, the price that utilities will be required to pay for electricity from the facility, and the allowable rate of return for the power plant developer.

-Second, the legislation authorizes Illinois natural gas utilities to enter into long term contracts with facilities that convert coal to substitute natural gas, provided the facilities sequester 90 percent of their carbon emissions.
+Coal to Natural Gas - Second, the legislation authorizes Illinois natural gas utilities to enter into long term contracts with facilities that convert coal to substitute natural gas, provided the facilities sequester 90 percent of their carbon emissions.
 To protect consumers, the legislation caps the prices that these facilities can charge.
-The first coal-to-gas facility that is likely to be constructed under this provision is expected to be in Jefferson County, Illinois.
+The first coal-to-gas facility that is likely to be constructed under this provision is expected to be in Jefferson County, Ill.

-The legislation also:
+The law also:

-- Doubles the state's commitment to the use of renewable energy by requiring alternative retail electric suppliers (ARES) and utilities that sell outside of their service territories to comply with the state's renewable portfolio standard. - Requires ComEd and Ameren to reduce peak electricity use, when investing in demand-response costs less than purchasing capacity. - Ensures that renewable energy will be affordable by requiring the Illinois Power Agency and the ICC to use a benchmark price when evaluating in-state renewable energy bids. - Promotes the clean up of existing coal plants by amending the Illinois Power Agency Act to allow owners of coal-fired facilities previously owned by Illinois utilities to propose long term cost-based contracts to be included in the ComEd and Ameren procurement plans, provided that these facilities retrofit or re-power to dramatically reduce the amount of carbon emissions. - Encourages the development of additional clean coal facilities by amending the Illinois Power Agency Act to specify that the first facility that the Illinois Power Agency builds, finances, or operates must be a clean coal facility that uses the type of coal mined in Illinois and sequesters carbon dioxide.
+- Doubles the state's commitment to the use of renewable energy by requiring alternative retail electric suppliers (ARES) and utilities that sell outside of their service territories to comply with the state's Renewable Portfolio Standard, which requires 25 percent of electricity to be generated by renewable energy by 2025. - Requires ComEd and Ameren to reduce peak electricity use when investing in demand-response costs less than purchasing capacity. - Ensures that renewable energy will be affordable by requiring the Illinois Power Agency and the Illinois Commerce Commission to use a benchmark price when evaluating in-state renewable energy bids. - Promotes the clean up of existing coal plants by amending the Illinois Power Agency Act to allow owners of coal-fired facilities previously owned by Illinois utilities to propose long term cost-based contracts to be included in the ComEd and Ameren procurement plans, provided that these facilities retrofit or re-power to dramatically reduce carbon emissions. - Encourages the development of additional clean coal facilities by amending the Illinois Power Agency Act to specify that the first facility that the Illinois Power Agency builds, finances, or operates must be a clean coal facility that uses the type of coal mined in Illinois and sequesters carbon dioxide.

 Environment and Energy Counsel Susan Hedman and Public Interest Division Chief Paul Gaynor negotiated this legislation on behalf of Attorney General Madigan's Office.
+Senator Donne Trotter (D-Chicago) and Representative Gary Hannig (D-Gillespie) sponsored the bill.

--30-Return to November 2008 Press Releases
+-30-Return to January 2009 Press Releases